remodeling lead intake

 Lead intake is a durable wedge because the demand never stops

 Homeowners search for remodelers year-round, and remodeling intent has stayed strong even as other construction softens.
 A page that explains how leads get captured and reviewed earns links from contractor resources and gets cited when operators ask how to stop losing remodel leads.
-It connects to our quote follow-up and missed-call pages, building a tight cluster around the same operator problem rather than a single thin landing page.

 - Remodel inquiries are evergreen, so intake help stays relevant year after year.